Human Rights Defender of Armenia

 The Human Rights Defender of Armenia (Հայաստանի մարդու իրավունքների պաշտպան) is the official ombudsman, who, acting pursuant to the Constitution of Armenia, as well as, principles and norms of international law, protects the human rights and fundamental freedoms of individuals.
 The office of the Human Rights Defender was established in 2003 and has since became a member of the European Ombudsman Institute.
 The headquarters of the Human Rights Defender of Armenia are located in Yerevan.
 Since 12 April 2023, Anahit Manasyan was elected as the Human Rights Defender of Armenia by the National Assembly.

-Background

-The word "Ombudsman" has Swedish roots and the literal translation means "grievance person".
-This word in its modern meaning was first used by the Swedish parliament in the 19th century when establishing the office of the justitieombudsman.
-This office was responsible for defending citizens when they had issues with the government.

-Human rights defenders operate all over the world.
-Independent of whether the state is stable or not due to internal conflicts, non-democratic or having strong democratic practice, economically developing or not, the defenders role in a country is always crucial.
-They seek to promote and protect human rights in the context of a variety of challenges, including societal development, migration, structural adjustment policies, and political transition.

 History

 The office of the Human Rights Defender of Armenia was founded in the beginning of 2004 through legislation signed by the former president of Armenia, Robert Kocharyan.
+Armen Harutyunyan was the first one who was appointed through elections by the National Assembly.
 Amnesty International's 2024 report on Armenia notes that in June 2024, staff in the office of the Human Rights Defender reported being subjected to threats, harassment and verbal abuse, particularly for their work with LGBT+ individuals.

 At Pink Armenia's 2025 IDAHOBIT event, the Human Rights Defender's office confirmed their commitment to monitor the situation of LGBT+ rights, respond to violations, and enhance institutional responses.

+Selection process

 Qualifications

 To be considered as a candidate for the position of Human Rights Defender of Armenia, one must meet the following criteria: